An Introduction to Sukhumvit Road, the Tourist Residence Center of Bangkok

 The initial stretch of Sukhumvit does not have major shopping centers.
 Foodland at soi 5, is by far the best choice for food and daily necessities.
 Robinson department stores (though smaller than some other department stores) will allow you to shop for perfumes, designer clothes, jewelry etc. The major shopping area of Siam Square (with Mahbunkhroong, Gaysorn Place, Siam Paragon, World Trade Center closeby) is easily reached by the skytrain.
 Emporium at around Sukhumvit 30, is easily reached (go in the other direction) and has its own skytrain station, connecting to the shopping center.

 Sheraton Grande Sukhumvit and Westin hotel, are close to Asoke skytrain station.
 Landmark Hotel, and Amari Boulevard are close to Nana skytrain station.
-Ambassador is a long-established budget hotel (now about 3-stars) located around soi 11-13.
+Ambassador Hotel is a long-established budget hotel (now about 3-stars) located around soi 11-13.
 Many serviced apartments are available here, mostly down in the sidesteets.

 For those who want to exercise, Landmark Hotel houses Fitness First.
-California fitness has also opened its giant outlet at the entry to soi 23.